krish-adi/krish-adi/README.md

-# Blog theme for Jekyll: jekyll-book
+# krishadi.com

+## This repository stores the build files for krishadi.com, my personal blog.

+The theme [jekyll-book](https://github.com/krish-adi/jekyll-book) is used here.

-## GitBook-inspired theme
+## w/ Obsidian

-This repository contains the files for a **blog theme** for Jekyll.
-It has been inspired by the styling the functionalities of the GitBook legacy version.

-Live demo of the theme [**here**](https://krishadi.com).
+I have set this up to se with [obsidian](obsidian.md).
+It uses the templater community plugin, and the templates are located inside `_templates`.

+## Working on posts

+- markdown cheatsheet
+- Python setup and environments
+- vue-js build commands
+- ruby setup and environments
+- greppo demo app

 ## Usage

-1. Clone the repo.

-2. Add your posts within the folder `_posts`.
+Posts are within the folder `_posts`.
 Use the folder structure based on the category of the post.

-3. Add the mandatory index file `0000-01-01-index.md` inside the category folder within posts.
+The mandatory index file `0000-01-01-index.md` inside the category folder within posts.

    `_posts/:category/0000-01-01-index.md`